The Temple of Thirteen Pleasures

 “Please,” I said, “call me Harriet.
 Anyway I’m here in my capacity as a novice, and it’s quite an honor to assist in your rite of investiture.
 I had to fight off a dozen other priestesses to get the job.”

 “What?
 Really?
 I had no idea.
 I supposed it would be rather a burden, being such an unusual obligation.”

 “My dear sir,” I said, “your ancestor’s house is practically legendary in our Order.
 There are stories of the Goddess herself gracing the celebrants with her presence in the final room.
 She doesn’t deign to appear for most of our regular celebrations.
-But of course even if I weren’t a novice of Astarte, I’d be happy to help.
+But of course even if I wasn’t a novice of Astarte, I’d be happy to help.
 After all, you attended my debut last year.”